The Zombies: Band break-up

+Release of last Zombies album

-The change in direction was evident on their first single released by CBS, "Care of Cell 44", a song about the anticipation felt while waiting for the singer's partner to be released from prison.
-It is also notable for the title of the song not appearing anywhere in the lyrics.
-Unfortunately, like their previous Decca releases, it failed to reach the charts.
-A second CBS single, "Friends of Mine", was also unsuccessful.
-With the band experiencing a declining demand for live appearances, they split up after a final gig in mid-December 1967.
-Odessey and Oracle, the band's swansong, was released in April 1968 and sold poorly.
-It was only given a US release because musician Al Kooper, then signed to Columbia Records, convinced his label of the album's merits.
+Odessey and Oracle, the band's swansong album, was released in the UK in April 1968, months after the band's breakup.
+The album suffered poor sales.
+It was only released in the US because musician Al Kooper, then signed to Columbia Records, convinced the label of the album's merits.
 One of its tracks, "Time of the Season", written by Argent, was released as a single in 1968 and spent a long period as a 'sleeper'.
-Eventually, in 1969, it grew to become a nationwide hit in the US, peaking in the Hot 100 (Billboard) at No.3.
+Eventually, in 1969, it grew to become a nationwide hit in the US, peaking in the Hot 100 (Billboard) at No. 3.

+Unreleased final album

-In 1968, Argent and White began working on material for a possible new band when they were approached by CBS to do another Zombies album.
-Several new tracks were cut with a line-up of Argent, Hugh Grundy, Rodford (bass) and Rick Birkett (guitar), and were combined with some old Decca out-takes and demos that were overdubbed and enhanced in sessions at Morgan Studios in London.
-The album, scheduled for release in 1969, was cancelled and only a couple of the songs, "Imagine the Swan" (one of the newly recorded songs) and "If It Don't Work Out" (a demo of a song that Dusty Springfield recorded and released in 1965), were put out as singles instead.
-(Some of this material was released on various compilation albums during the 1970s and 1980s, and the album, titled R.I.P., was finally released in Japan in 2000).
+In 1968 Argent and White began working on material for a possible new band when they were approached by CBS to do another Zombies album.
+Several new Argent/White songs were cut, initially with a line-up of Argent, White, Hugh Grundy, Rick Birkett (guitar) and Mac MacLeod (bass on one track) with the latter four being replaced during the sessions by Jim Rodford (bass), Bob Henrit (drums) and Russ Ballard (guitar).
+The new tracks were combined with some old Decca out-takes and demos that were overdubbed and enhanced in sessions at Morgan Studios in London.
+The album, scheduled for release in 1969, was cancelled, and only a couple of the songs, "Imagine the Swan" (one of the newly recorded songs) and "If It Don't Work Out" (a demo of a song that Dusty Springfield recorded and released in 1965), were put out as singles instead.
+Some of this material was released on various compilation albums during the 1970s and 1980s, including 1973's Time of the Zombies, and the whole album, titled R.I.P., was released in Japan in 2000.